-Low-carb and naturally gluten free, coconut flour is a great alternative to traditional flour choices in the kitchen.
-Coconut flour is also full of natural goodness in the forms of protein, fibre and as a source of manganese.
-The flavour of the coconut flour in cooking and baking is subtle and can take on other flavours that it’s being cooked with.
-What’s more, you don’t need a lot of coconut flour to bake with: using just a fraction of the amount of regular flour, it goes a long way when teamed with enough eggs and liquid to achieve the perfect consistency!
+Low-carb and naturally gluten free, coconut flour is a great alternative to traditional flours.
+It's also full of natural goodness in the forms of protein, fibre and as a source of manganese.
+The flavour of the coconut flour in cooking and baking is subtle and you don’t need a lot of coconut flour, you need just a fraction of the amount of regular flour, it goes a long way when teamed with enough eggs and liquid to achieve the perfect consistency!

 Coconut flour is very dry and absorbent, so it requires a much higher liquid ratio than most flours.
 This means it can’t be substituted for wheat or grain-based flours at a 1:1 ratio.
 Some general tips to keep in mind when creating or converting recipes: